camillescott/camillescott.github.io/content/context_management.rst

 Enter context managers!

-Some time ago, many's a programmer was running into a similar problem with opening and closing files.
+Some time ago, many's a programmer was running into a similar problem with opening and closing files (well, and a lot of other use cases).
 To do things properly, we needed to do exception handling to properly and cleanly call ``close()`` on our file pointers when something went wrong.
-To handle that and a number of similar issues, python introduced `context managers and the with statement <https://docs.python.org/2/reference/datamodel.html#context-managers>`__.
+To handle such instances, python introduced `context managers and the with statement <https://docs.python.org/2/reference/datamodel.html#context-managers>`__.
 From the docs:

     A context manager is an object that defines the runtime context to be established when executing a with statement.
 The context manager handles the entry into, and the exit from, the desired runtime context for the execution of the block of code.

-Though this completely loses the ~awesomeness~ of context managers, it *does* sound about like what we want!
+Though this completely washes out the ~awesomeness~ of context managers, it *does* sound about like what we want!
 In simple terms, context managers are just objects that implement the ``__enter__`` and ``__exit__`` methods.
 When you use the ``with`` statement on one of them, ``__enter__`` is called, where we put our setup code ; if it returns something, it takes the name given it by ``as``. ``__exit__`` is called after the ``with`` block is left, and contains the teardown code.
 For our purposes, we want to take care of matplotlib context.
-Without further ado, let's look at a simple example:
+Without further ado, let's look at an example that does what we want:

 .. code:: python